Separation of variables: Partial differential equations

-For many PDEs, such as the wave equation, Helmholtz equation and Schrodinger equation, the applicability of separation of variables is a result of the spectral theorem.
+For many PDEs, such as the wave equation, Helmholtz equation and Schrödinger equation, the applicability of separation of variables is a result of the spectral theorem.
 In some cases, separation of variables may not be possible.
 Separation of variables may be possible in some coordinate systems but not others, and which coordinate systems allow for separation depends on the symmetry properties of the equation.
 Below is an outline of an argument demonstrating the applicability of the method to certain linear equations, although the precise method may differ in individual cases (for instance in the biharmonic equation above).

 Consider an initial boundary value problem for a function $u(x,t)$ on $D = \{(x,t): x \in [0,l], t \geq 0 \}$ in two variables:

 where $T$ is a differential operator with respect to $x$ and $S$ is a differential operator with respect to $t$ with boundary data: